Jedidiah-Solomon/CreativeCoderJed-Students/README.md

 This is your chance to learn and grow as a developer while working in a real team environment.
 Everything you do will show up in our Discord, and together, we’ll make this project a success!

-See you in Discord, and happy coding😍😍!
+See you in Discord, and happy coding😍!